 - Independently researched and edited by veteran journalists and editors use multiple sources, not just a candidate's website or survey responses.
 They're far less susceptible to spin. - Comprehensive.
-Provide candidate positions on over a dozen issues, from abortion, climate change, and the economy, to the legitimacy of Biden's election. - Accessible.
+Provide candidate positions on over a dozen issues, from abortion, climate change, and the economy, to the legitimacy of Biden's election. - Acessible.
 Side-by-side print and interactive online formats let voters easily compare candidate stands and understand the stakes.
 Our Spanish translations are often the only non-English guides for key races. - Nonpartisan.
 Welcomed and distributed by colleges, universities and nonpartisan partners.
 Can reach voters who mistrust partisan appeals, or being told who to vote for.

-We distribute our guides through a broad range of partners, including Ben & Jerry's, Black Voters Matter, Civics Center, Common Cause, Do Something, HeadCount, LULAC, Mi Familia Vota, the NAACP, Nonprofit VOTE, Oxfam, Patagonia, Third Act, US Vote Foundation, Vote Early Day, Voto Latino, VoteRiders, Vote.org, Vote America, Vote Forward, and the Youth Volunteer Corps, plus our fiscal sponsor Youth Service America.
+We distribute our guides through a broad range of partners, including Ben & Jerry's, Black Voters Matter, Civics Center, Common Cause, Do Something, HeadCount, Mi Familia Vota, the NAACP, Nonprofit VOTE, Oxfam, Patagonia, Third Act, Vote Early Day, US Vote Foundation, VoteRiders, Vote. org, Vote America, Vote Forward, and Working America, plus our fiscal sponsor Youth Service America.
 Campus partners include Andrew Goodman Foundation, Campus Vote Project, Rise, the student PIRGS and individual colleges.
-Media partners include Accelerate Change, All Sides, MTV, Teen Vogue, and the affiliates of States Newsroom (they had 150 million views last year and have committed to run all of our guides).
+Media partners include All Sides, MTV, Teen Vogue, and the affiliates of States Newsroom (they had 150 million views last year and have committed to run our Presidential guide).